 Where can you get healthy little sprouts?
-Well, you could go get them at Whole Foods, Trader Joe’s or possibly even at your local grocer.
+Well, you could get them at Whole Foods, Trader Joe’s, or possibly even at your local grocer.
 Best of all, you can Grow Sprouts yourself.

-Oh, I can hear you all now, “I don’t have a green thumb”, “Everything I try to grow dies”.
+Oh, I can hear you all now, “I don’t have a green thumb,” “Everything I try to grow dies.”
 Your thumb may be a very pale green or even a little brown from lack of practice, but Doctor Jo has a remedy for that problem.
-Today, I am going to turn your thumb bright green and show you how easy it is to grow sprouts.
+Today, I will turn your thumb bright green and show you how easy it is to grow sprouts.
 Are you ready?
 Cue scary music

 1. Sprout containers with lids:

 Here are a couple of setups.
-The one on the left is the SIS (simple is smart) set-up; a wide mouth mason jar with plastic lids that you can purchase here.
+On the left is the SIS (simple is smart) set-up, a wide-mouth mason jar with plastic lids that you can purchase here.
 You don’t have to buy the plastic lids, but if you use a metal lid with a piece of cheesecloth, the lid will rust after several batches of sprouts.
 The other one is called the sproutamo.
 I use the sproutamo for larger seeds like beans.
 I like the mason jar best for tiny seeds like alfalfa and radish.

 Seeds that sprout well include: alfalfa, peas, sunflower, radish, quinoa, and bean.
 I recommend starting with alfalfa seeds.
 I get mine here.
 They have a starter set of a variety of 6 different sprouting seeds that you might like.
 Once you’ve got your “green thumb” mojo back, then you can try other seeds to Grow Sprouts.